penhauer/RobotCar-Slicing-Demo/README.md

      ./run_camera_video_streamer.sh
      ```

-4. **Set Up the Client/Server**
+4. **Set Up the controller**
-   - On the client/server machine, install Python dependencies:
+   - On the client machine, install Python dependencies:
      ```bash
-     cd client
+     cd controller
-     ./install_client_requirements.sh
+     ./install_controller_requirements.sh
      ```

-5. **Start the Client**
+5. **Start the Controller**
-   - Run the client to connect to the car and receive video/control:
+   - Run the controller to connect to the car and receive video/control:
      ```bash
-     sudo ./run_client.sh
+     sudo ./run_controller.sh
      ```
-   - **Note:** The client requires the `keyboard` Python library, which must be run with super user privileges (sudo).
+   - **Note:** The controller requires the `keyboard` Python library, which must be run with super user privileges (sudo).
-   - The client can run in two modes:
+   - The controller can run in two modes:
      - **No video processing**: Just displays the video stream.
      - **Video processing**: Processes the video stream for obstacle detection (set `PROCESS_VIDEO=True` in `.env` or pass the flag if supported).
      When video processing is active, if you press the key `m` on the keyboard, the car will move forward untill a red obstacle is detected.
 Note that while the car is automatically moving forward, pressing any other key would stop this automatic move.
-   - *Note: Additional client modes and runner script improvements are under development.*

 6. **(Optional) Use Testbed Scripts for Network Emulation**
    - To add artificial latency to the network (for testing):